Tokyo Leading Academy

 In summary, several students voluntarily spoke about what they had learned that day.

+There were common threads in the summaries given.
+One said, "There was so much information that it was hard to figure out what I should know and if something was true or not.
+Attending the seminar taught me how people outside Japan think and what it's important to do when thinking about social problems.
+This was an important experience for widening my perspective."
 Another said "I appreciated the seminar for teaching me the importance of looking beneath the surface, taking an objective view from many perspectives, understanding relative circumstances, seeing Japan from the outside, and having a diverse worldview."

 On the questionnaire following the seminar, 20 out of 21 participants said they were either "very satisfied" or "satisfied" with the seminar (one questionnaire was not returned).